andassis/kalilinux-docker/README.md

-# Kali Linux desktop on the browser
+# Kali Linux desktop on the browser "Add Sn1per"

 This repository contains a Docker Compose application that runs single containers to provide a kali linux desktop on the browser.